gregcusack/tor_classifier/README.md

 * Basically for packet sent to a specific server, the packet is converted into a bitstream and XOR’d with all other packets sent to that specific server.
 The idea is that we should see a lot of 0s in the resulting XORs for normal data because a lot of packets are formatted the same (headers are very similar), but we should see a lot of 1s for bridge node traffic because all of the data is random.
 * Current status:
 	* `find_bridge_nodes.py` returns a lot of false positives.
 This script needs to change to just look at the client/server handshakes and not XOR any data packets.
 Data packets are going to result in a lot of 1s for both bridge node and regular traffic.
 Since data packets are factored into the current implementation, this won’t give us a great idea but at least gives us a starting point.

+# This is still a work in progress so comments, issues, suggestions, etc are 5sure welcomed!